 Top tips to reduce airborne chemical (VOCs) indoors

 Monitoring airborne chemicals means that you can rest easily, you will be notified when levels rise, and take these easy steps to reduce your levels.
 Moreover, listen to your nose: when something smells, it is more than likely emitting VOCs.
 Even good smelling things like perfume or air fresheners have negative effects.

 High levels of VOC solvents in paint contribute to pollution and reduce the overall indoor air quality.
 More and more governing bodies are taking initiative to create certification programs that explain to consumers which paints contain low VOCs, and therefore are low risk.
 When redecorating, consider choosing paints with low VOCs as shown through labels that are designated ‘low VOC’, ‘No VOC’, ‘Zero VOC’ etc.

-It is not simply the consumption of such products like paint, varnishes, heavy cleaning supplies etc that are hazardous.
-They actually omit gasses which can infiltrate a room and reduce indoor air quality to be of where they are placed.
+It is not simply the consumption of such products like paint, varnishes, heavy cleaning supplies etc. that are hazardous.
+They actually omit gasses in a process called 'off-gassing' which can infiltrate a room and reduce indoor air quality.

 The biggest factor to consider when reducing VOC exposure is the off-gassing process.